What if you could only have one rifle? What would it be?

 Recce Rifle Barrel

-The Recce Rifle design preference tended toward either a standard or lightweight profile barrel, as the addition of a heavy profile barrel was considered unnecessary, contributing extra weight with no significant advantage for the sniper’s requirements.
+The Recce Rifle design preference tended toward either a standard or lightweight profile barrel, as adding a heavy profile barrel was considered unnecessary, contributing extra weight with no significant advantage for the sniper’s requirements.

 In the rifle’s early iterations during the 1990s, the NSW (Naval Special Warfare) sniper versions of the M4 typically featured 16-inch carbine-gassed match barrels made by Lilja, a testament to their commitment to precision.
 The subsequent Mk12 program, however, opted for 18-inch rifle-gassed barrels from Douglas, another nod to quality barrel craftsmanship.